OpenSLO/OpenSLO/README.md

   thresholdMetric: # either thresholdMetric or ratioMetric should be provided
     metricSource:
       name: string # optional, this field can be used to refer to DataSource object
-      type: string # optional, this field can be used to refer to DataSource object
+      type: string # optional, this field describes predefined metric source type e.g. Prometheus, Datadog, etc.
       spec:
-    	# arbitrary chosen fields for every data source type to make it comfortable to use.
+        # arbitrary chosen fields for every data source type to make it comfortable to use
-        # user can refer to a particular DataSource, so that there are no connection specific
+        # anything that is valid YAML can be put here, user can refer to a particular
+        # DataSource, so that there are no connection specific details in the SLI
-        # details in the SLI e.g. secret keys, urls.
+        # e.g. secret keys, urls
   ratioMetric: # either thresholdMetric or ratioMetric should be provided
     counter: true | false # true if the metric is a monotonically increasing counter,
                           # or false, if it is a single number that can arbitrarily go up or down